Cal Musselman

-Calvin R. "Cal" Musselman is an American politician and real estate broker serving as a member of the Utah House of Representatives from the 9th district.
-Elected in 2018, he assumed office on January 2, 2019.
+Calvin R. "Cal" Musselman is an American politician and real estate broker serving as a member of the Utah Senate from the 4th district.
+He previously served as a member of the Utah House of Representatives from the 9th district.
+Elected in 2018, he assumed office on January 1, 2019.

 Early life and education

 Musselman was born in Salt Lake City and raised in Monticello, Utah.
 His father was a diesel mechanic and his mother was a school cafeteria cook.
 He earned an Associate of Science degree in general science from Dixie State University and studied geology at the University of Utah in 1990 and 1991.

 Career

 Musselman served in the United States Army during the Gulf War.
 Since 1999, he has worked as an associate real estate broker at Golden Spike Realty in Ogden, Utah.
-He was elected to the Utah House of Representatives in 2018 and assumed office on January 2, 2019.
+He was elected to the Utah House of Representatives in 2018 and assumed office on January 1, 2019.

+Musselman was elected to the Utah Senate in 2024.

+Electoral Record

 Personal life

 Musselman and his wife live in West Haven, Utah.
 They previously lived in Ogden and Roy, Utah.